danieleteti/delphimvcframework/README.md

 Daniele is working on the [DelphiMVCFramework Handbook](https://leanpub.com/delphimvcframework)!
 Stay tuned!

+## What users says about DMVCFramework

+>"DMVCFramework is a great framework.
+It's very intuitive, fast, easy to use, actually there is nothing more to ask for." -- Samir

+>"Wow!
+To do that in J2EE it takes 2 days" -- a training participant after a 5 minutes demo.

+>"I'm starting with the DMVCFramework and I'm finding it fantastic, congratulations for the project!" -- Rafael

+>"I'm looking at DMVCFramework project in it works great - for my use case scenarios is much better than *'Similar commercial product'*."  -- Luka

+>"It's fantastic!
+Just define your entities and you are up and running in 5 minutes.
+Nothing comparable on the market." -- Marco

+>"The best framework for creating web servers with Delphi!
+It is very easy to create Delphi servers and publish Apis and Rest resources.
+Congratulations to Daniele Teti and all the staff for the excellent work!" -- Marcos N.

 ## DelphiMVCFramework Main Features

   * Simple to use, check the ["Getting Started: 5 minutes guide"](https://danieleteti.gitbooks.io/delphimvcframework/content/chapter_getting_started.html) and you will be up and running in 5 minutes or less!